muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

 survive the mess. ...

 Before I started studying evolution, I was under the impression that ancient Greece was a long time ago.
-It’s 'ancient' after all.
+It’s "ancient" after all.
 But ancient Greece was only about three thousand years ago.
 Rome, two thousand.
 The very earliest signs of agriculture and fixed human settlements appeared roughly ten thousand years ago.
 These are all